FrankSzendzielarz/SorobanRPCSDK/README.md

 ### Common Deliverable

-The SDK would be respond to changes to upstream Soroban RPC spec and XDR spec automatically.
-A github action would allow updates, or similar mechanism.
-Unlike the other SDKs, this is simple and lightweight enough that little manual intervention should be required.
+The SDK would respond to upstream changes in the Soroban RPC and XDR specs automatically.
+A github action would allow updates, generating code and compiling, or a similar mechanism.
+This is simple and lightweight enough that little manual intervention should be required.